 Please visit our events page for details of our latest events.

-Thank you to @CooperativeBank for their donation of funds for a computer so that we can help children with social and emotional needs, which is so essential both now and for the coming months.
+May 2020.
+Thank you to @CooperativeBank for their donation of £625 for a new computer for Boys Noise and b:You (our primary school transition programmes) so that we can help children with social and emotional needs, which is so essential both now and for the coming months.

 A huge thank you to The National Lottery Community Fund, Transport for London, The Coop, The Laing Trust, Whitehead Monckton as well as the individual donors, who have made these purchases possible.